kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

 ### 7. Create AS Group
 - Follow the Huawei cloud instruction to create an AS Group.
 - Create an AS Configuration, and select private image which we just created.
+Make sure the AS Configuration with EIP automatically assign.
 - While creating the `AS Configuration`, add the following script into `Advanced Settings`.
     ```bash
     #!bin/bash